Hyman Minsky: Further developments

 Minsky's theories have enjoyed some popularity, but have had little influence in mainstream economics or in central bank policy.

 Minsky stated his theories verbally, and did not build mathematical models based on them.
 Minsky preferred to use interlocking balance sheets rather than mathematical equations to model economies: "The alternative to beginning one's theorizing about capitalist economies by positing utility functions over the reals and production functions with something labeled K (called capital) is to begin with the interlocking balance sheets of the economy."
 Consequently, his theories have not been incorporated into mainstream economic models, which do not include private debt as a factor.

 Minsky's theories, which emphasize the macroeconomic dangers of speculative bubbles in asset prices, have also not been incorporated into central bank policy.
-However, in the wake of the financial crisis of 2007–2010 there has been increased interest in policy implications of his theories, with some central bankers advocating that central bank policy include a Minsky factor.
+However, after the 2008 financial crisis, there has been increased interest in policy implications of his theories, with some central bankers advocating that central bank policy include a Minsky factor.